Einstein locally conformal calibrated $G_2$-structures: Introduction

-In Section \ref{Einsteinlocconfcal} we prove that a compact manifold endowed with an Einstein locally conformal calibrated $G_2$-structure has non-positive scalar curvature (and then has either zero or negative curvature if it is also connected) and we show that a compact homogeneous 7-manifold cannot admit an invariant Einstein locally conformal calibrated $G_2$-structure unless the underlying metric is flat.
-In the last section we give a non-compact example of a homogeneous manifold endowed with an Einstein locally conformal calibrated $G_2$-structure.
-The underlying homogeneous Einstein metric is a rank-one extension of a Ricci soliton on the complex Heisenberg group endowed with a coupled $SU(3)$-structure $(\omega, \Psi)$ such that $d \omega = - {\rm Re} (\Psi)$.
-Recall that an $SU(3)$-structure is called {\it coupled} if $d\omega$ is proportional to ${\rm Re} (\Psi)$ at each point (see \cite{Sa}).
-We classify nilpotent Lie groups admitting a left-invariant coupled $SU(3)$-structure, showing that the complex Heisenberg group is, up to isomorphisms, the only nilpotent Lie group admitting a coupled $SU(3)$-structure $(\omega, \Psi)$ whose associated metric is a Ricci soliton.
+In the last section, we give a non-compact example of a homogeneous manifold endowed with an Einstein locally conformal calibrated $G_2$-structure.
+The homogeneous manifold is a solvmanifold, thus this example and the aforementioned result of \cite{FFM} highlight a different behaviour of calibrated and locally conformal calibrated $G_2$-structures.
+Moreover, the homogeneous Einstein metric is a rank-one extension of a Ricci soliton on the complex Heisenberg group induced by a coupled $\SU(3)$-structure $(\omega, \Psi)$ such that $d \omega = - {\rm Re} (\Psi)$.
+Recall that a half-flat $\SU(3)$-structure is said to be {\it coupled} if $d\omega$ is proportional to ${\rm Re} (\Psi)$ at each point (see \cite{Sa}).
+Finally, we classify nilpotent Lie groups admitting a left-invariant coupled $\SU(3)$-structure, showing that the complex Heisenberg group is, up to isomorphisms, the only nilpotent Lie group admitting a coupled $\SU(3)$-structure $(\omega, \Psi)$ whose associated metric is a Ricci soliton.

 {\em{Acknowledgements}}.
 The authors would like to thank Simon Salamon, Uwe Semmelmann and Luigi Vezzoni for useful comments on the paper.
 Aspects of the work were described at the Workshop \lq \lq $G_2$ days\rq \rq (King's and University College, London, 2012).